OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

   (dirty inputs, homonyms, a gazillion special cases...)
 * "junk" taxa (actually what does that mean?) or bad placement
 * limitations of method
-* OTU curation challenges?  additions feature?
+* OTU curation challenges?  curation feature?

 * importance of provenance for debugging (e.g. recent rosids example).  [implicit criticism of other taxonomies?]
 * do something messy and fix it.